pombredanne/launchpad-3/configs/README.txt

 need to coerce the config values:

-    Integers: any value that is only made up of numbers, optionally prefixed with +/- is cast as an int: 0, 2001, -55, +404 100.
+    Integers: any value that is only made up of numbers, optionally prefixed with +/- is cast as an int: 0, 2001, -55, +404, 100.

     True, False, or None: any value that matches the boolean and None keywords is treated as the prescribed type.
 The match is
-        case-insensative: none, nOne, true, and False are all matched.
+        case-insensitive: none, nOne, true, and False are all matched.

     Strings: any value that is not an int, bool, or None is treated as a str.
 Multi-line strings can be included by indenting the